I have found that it is dangerous to assume that others are essentially like oneself.

 as expressed in that characteristic '60s song, Aquarius, but others have belligerence and bellicosity hard-wired into them.
 They like fighting and dominating and they only come alive when they are bashing your skull in either literally or figuratively.
 People are not the same and it is a big mistake to think otherwise and project your decency into them.

 I'll say it again: people are not the same.
 We are not 'equal.'
 Or do you consider yourself the moral equal of Chechen Muslim ingrates who come to our shores, exploit our hospitality, go on welfare, rip us off, and then detonate explosives at the finish line of a great American event that celebrates life and self-reliance?
+I am referring to the Boston Marathon.

 I said that the psychologists classify projection as a defense mechanism.
 But how could the projection of good traits count as a defense mechanism?
 Well, suppose that by engaging in such projections one defends oneself against the painful realization that the people in the world are much worse than one would have liked to believe.
 Many of us have a strong psychological need to see good in other people, and this can give rise to illusions.
 There is good and evil in each person, and one must train oneself to accurately discern how much of each is present in each person one encounters.